 Laws are occasionally unclear but they are codified.
 You should try to work out what the laws are.
 The whole point of ethical customs is that they aren’t codified.
 Furthermore they differ between people.
 In a world of international business what ethical customs should the Dutch manager of a French firm with US investors operating in Vietnam choose?

-If the ethical customs used are an individual choice then an agent (the manager) is making a choice based upon their personal ethics is choosing to impose a cost (in the article’s terminology, a tax) on the principles (the shareholders).
+If the ethical customs used are an individual choice then an agent (the manager) is making a choice based upon their personal ethics.
+They are choosing to impose a cost (in the article’s terminology, a tax) on the principals (the shareholders).
 This is something that Friedman deplores.
 If ethical customs are seen as socially, rather than individually, chosen they are coercion of individuals by the group.
 This is something that Friedman also rails against in the same article.
 Furthermore, the manager is told to sublimate their views to the shareholders.
 What does a manager do if shareholders differ in their views?

 Friedman’s Ethical Joker Is A Political Tool